-I love luxury Park Hyatt hotels, with their blend of elegant design, local flavor, sophistication, and gracious service they are in a class apart.
+I love luxury Park Hyatt hotels.
+Their blend of elegant design, local flavor, sophistication, and gracious service are in a class apart.
 The Park Hyatt Vienna (pictured above) promises a decadent weekend away.
 This gorgeous luxury hotel is set in a tasteful conversion of the headquarters of an Austrian Hungarian Monarchy Bank, right in the heart of The Golden Quarter.

 2. Hotel Bristol, a Luxury Collection Hotel

 Hotel Bristol, a Luxury Collection Hotel is a Rewards Category 7 Marriott Bonvoy hotel, situated opposite the Vienna State Opera.
 Architecture and history buffs adore the interiors, from the original Austrian artwork to the fin de siècle antiques.